History of the Jews in Finland: Grand Duchy of Finland

 In 1809, Finland was ceded to the Russian Empire as an autonomous Grand Duchy.
 The Russian emperor confirmed the continued application of Swedish laws, including the ban on Jewish settlement.
 Ambiguities arose due to the presence of Jews already living legally in Old Finland.
-Some provincial governors in rest of Finland also used their discretion to grant settlement permits to Jewish individuals.
+Some provincial governors in the rest of Finland also used their discretion to grant settlement permits to Jewish individuals.

 Despite the legal difficulties, Russian Jews established themselves in Finland as tradesmen and craftsmen during the period of autonomy from 1809 to 1917, although their number remained small.
 In 1872, they numbered about 700 individuals, half of whom lived in Helsinki and the other half in Turku (Åbo) and Viipuri.
 The Jews who inhabited Finland were mostly former soldiers from the Imperial Russian army.
 These cantonists were forced into the Russian army in childhood and were required to serve at least 25 years.
 After completing their service, some chose to remain in the regions where they had been stationed.
 In 1858, a limited exemption was granted to retired Jewish soldiers and their families to allow them to remain in Finland.

 Finnish authorities often interpreted Jewish regulations more restrictively than their Russian counterparts, emphasizing Swedish-era legislation in order to underscore Finland's legal autonomy.
 When Jewish civil rights were expanded in Russia under Alexander II, Finland retained more conservative policies.
 In 1886, the Finnish Senate replaced the 1858 settlement decree with a system of six-month residence permits.
 The move paralleled Russian efforts under Alexander III and Nicholas I to restrict Jewish mobility and rights.
 Regulations from 1869 also restricted their right to work, and Jews typically earned a living selling second-hand clothes.